stubailo/ticketmaster-workshop/README.md

 # Ticketmaster workshop

 I recently flew down to LA and did a GraphQL workshop at Ticketmaster where everyone built a JavaScript GraphQL API.
 Everyone followed along using [Launchpad](https://launchpad.graphql.com/), a tool that lets you experiment with GraphQL servers in your browser.
 Thankfully, the workshop was recorded, so you can try it too!

+Here's what you'll learn:

+1. Mocking a GraphQL schema
+2. Displaying data from an array
+3. Fetching from a REST API
+4. Fetching from multiple REST endpoints in one GraphQL query
+5. Building a simple UI with React and Apollo Client

 The video references a Quip document I prepared, but all of that content is reproduced here in this README.
 I hope to re-record a version of this more optimized for internet consumption soon, but who knows how long it will be before I have time, so I thought I'd put this up first.
 Go ahead and watch it!

 [![Video screenshot](http://i.imgur.com/gbi8QrS.png)](https://www.youtube.com/watch?v=j0Ot84L5n04)